Family Tree of Richard Bowden Martin:

 Sue lived in Hastings, Hawkes Bay in January 2005, Masterton, Wairarapa in 2009 and Wellington from 2010.

 Paul resided at Oakland St, Andersons Bay, Dunedin from June 2000 to February 2003.
 (See GEOFFREY PAUL Martin for the continuation of this line.)
-Paul lives with his partner, Anni Morris.

 Please email any additional information or corrections to Paul Martin